joshwyatt/classes/markdown/building_objects_with_functions.md

 ```

 Obviously, programmers want to define functions as few times as is necessary to promote code reuse, and consequently, save memory.
 JavaScript provides a mechanism for values (including objects that are returned by functions) to share properties, to which we will now turn our focus.

+## Review

+Before moving on to the next section of this repo make sure you are able to:

+- Create objects with functions
+- Pass values for dynamic object creation
+- Articulate the desire to share object properties and methods

 ## Contents